Practitioners who wish to practise as a Chinese medicine practitioner in Australia must apply for registration.

 For all other circumstances, please use the relevant downloadable form below.

 Please see Registration standards for information on meeting the Board’s registration requirements.

 See the National Board’s FAQ for further information on:

-or the National Board fee schedule for more information on application fees and registration fees.
+The National Board fee schedule has more information on application fees and registration fees.